-The four lakes addressed in this study are known collectively as the CalMan lakes and include Long Lake in Manitowoc County and Round, Boot, and Becker lakes in Calumet County.
-These four lakes are in the same drainage system with Round and Boot lakes being headwater lakes which drain to Long Lake, and Long Lake drains into downstream Becker Lake.
-Becker Lake is drained via Spring Creek which ultimately flows into the Manitowoc River.
+This plan outlines the large research and planning effort to address chronic water quality issues in four lakes known collectively as the CalMan lakes; Long Lake in Manitowoc County and Round, Boot, and Becker lakes in Calumet County.
+These four lakes are in the same drainage system with Round and Boot lakes being headwater lakes which drain to Long Lake; and Long Lake then drains into downstream Becker Lake.
+Becker Lake is drained via an unnamed tributary to Spring Creek which ultimately flows into the Manitowoc River.
+This study set out to determine nutrient load budgets for all four lakes and develop a Nine Key Element Plan (9KE) to address the excessive nutrient levels and remove each lake from the Wisconsin impaired waters list.